4RK4N/ttt-ffxiv/README.md

 - **Rules message**: a bilingual (EN/DE) note is sent to the member by **DM**.
 If the member has DMs closed, the bot falls back to posting it in the welcome channel, mentioning them.
 The welcome card post is unaffected if the rules message fails.
+The rules channel is linked via the `{rulesChannel}` token, which renders as a clickable channel link (built from the guild and the configured `rulesChannelId`).

-Configure the target channel with `channelId` in `data/welcome-message/config.json`, or pick it from a channel dropdown in the [Web editor](#web-editor).
-If it's empty, the module stays disabled.
+Configure the target channel with `channelId` in `data/welcome-message/config.json`, and the linked rules channel with `rulesChannelId`, or pick both from channel dropdowns in the [Web editor](#web-editor).
+If `channelId` is empty, the module stays disabled;
+if `rulesChannelId` is empty, the `{rulesChannel}` token renders as nothing.
 This module uses the `guildMemberAdd` event, so the bot needs the privileged **Server Members** intent enabled in the Developer Portal (Bot -> Privileged Gateway Intents).